KeithPinson/TwentyMinute/DeveloperNotes.md

 ## High-Contrast Mode

 Browsers, React, React-Native, etc. all support a dark-mode and light-mode for color themes.
-They currently only browsers have begun to support a high-contrast mode.
+Currently only browsers have begun to support a high-contrast mode.
 Windows has supported high-contrast and other accessibility features for decades.

-A React-native-windows app, it would seem, must be required to support high-contrast.
+A React-native-windows app, it would seem, must be required at some point to support high-contrast.

 ### Development